ninolam/landing-in-real-art/CMS.md

 We provide the string _artists2.png_ for the subfield _image_.<br>
-But where is store this image ?
+But where is stored this image ?

-This image is stored in the _Storage_ servide of the Google cloud platform (GCP)
+This image is stored in the _Storage_ service of the Google cloud platform (GCP)

 <img src="./public/img/firebaseProcedure/FB_Storage.png" >